Superconformal algebras and holomorphic field theories

-However, a natural analogue of this pairing \emph{does} exist.
-It is, however, not defined on~$\O_\hol$ itself, but rather on its derived replacement: the Dolbeault complex $\Omega^{0,\bu}(\C^n\setminus 0)$.
+However, a natural analogue of the residue map \emph{does} exist.
+It is, however, not defined on~$\cO_\hol$ itself, but rather on its derived replacement: the Dolbeault complex $\Omega^{0,\bu}(\C^n\setminus 0)$.
 (It is worth emphasizing here that a twist of a physical field theory will always produce such a derived replacement, since the original sheaves of fields or currents are locally free over $\C^\infty$ functions at the cochain level.)
 The homotopy type of $\C^n\setminus 0$ is, of course, that of the $(2n-1)$-sphere, and so the wedge product followed by integration over the top class defines a pairing on differential forms.
-To obtain a pairing on Dolbeault forms, we form the map \deq{ (\alpha,\beta) \mapsto \int_{S^{2n-1}} \left( \alpha\wedge\beta \right) \wedge \Omega, } where $\Omega$ is a holomorphic Calabi--Yau form on~$\C^n\setminus 0$.
+The integration map is a trace of degree $n-1$ on the cdga of Dolbeault forms, defined by taking \deq{ \alpha \mapsto \int_{S^{2n-1}} \alpha\wedge \Omega, } where $\Omega$ is a holomorphic Calabi--Yau form on~$\C^n\setminus 0$.
 The degree of the pairing on Dolbeault cohomology is therefore $n-1$, which is zero precisely in complex dimension one.
-In general, Dolbeault cohomology of punctured affine space is supported in degrees $0$ and $d-1$, and can be thought of as consisting of holomorphic functions on affine space in degree zero, together with their dual (multiples of the Bochner--Martinelli kernel) in degree $d-1$.
+In general, Dolbeault cohomology of punctured affine space is supported in degrees $0$ and $n-1$, and can be thought of as consisting of holomorphic functions on affine space in degree zero, together with their dual (multiples of the Bochner--Martinelli kernel) in degree $n-1$.
 These are superimposed, purely by accident, in complex dimension one, and form the positive- and negative-degree parts of the Laurent polynomials $\C[z,z^{-1}]$.
-Thus, in our view, the second confusing coincidence in complex dimension one consists precisely in the fact that Dolbeault cohomology is supported only in degree zero, and the residue pairing is defined without any shift of grading.
+Thus, in our view, the second confusing coincidence in complex dimension one is the fact that Dolbeault cohomology is supported only in degree zero in this case, and the residue map is defined without any shift of grading.